2022-2023 Community Partners at a Glance

 Community-based organizations across the state are an integral part of this initiative.
-They will work directly with the partner colleges and universities in each region to put College Corps Fellows to work solving problems in their communities.
+They are working directly with the partner colleges and universities in each region to put College Corps Fellows to work solving problems in their communities.

 - 15 hours / week of direct support provided by Fellows over one academic year;

-- Connections to higher education institutions in your community;
+- Connections to higher education institutions in their community;

 - Access to training and networking opportunities provided by partner campuses and California Volunteers.

-Community host organizations should meet the following eligibility criteria:
+College Corps Community Partners (or Host Organizations) should meet the following eligibility criteria:

 - Non-profit or governmental organization;